aydgnme/uniSync-app/README.md

 	•	API: Fastify + TypeScript
 	•	Data: PostgreSQL / Supabase
 	•	Tooling: ESLint, TSConfig, Babel; Git subtrees for monorepo management

+---

+## Troubleshooting
+	•	Device can’t reach API → use machine IP instead of localhost in .env.
+	•	Android emulator → use http://10.0.2.2:<PORT> instead of localhost.
+	•	CORS errors → ensure backend allows Expo dev host/ports.

+---

+## Contributing
+	1. Create a feature branch in this monorepo.
+	2. Modify frontend/ or backend/.
+	3. Commit & push to uniSync-app.
+	4. If needed, split & push to upstream repos via subtree commands.

+---

+## License

+Each subtree retains its own license.
+See frontend/ and backend/ for details.

+---

+Do you want me to also create a **shorter lightweight `README.md`** version (just setup + run) for contributors who don’t care about subtree internals?